The federal government could shut down soon. Here’s what you need to know

 What’s the impact on airline travel?

 Air traffic controllers and Transportation Security Administration officers are typically deemed essential and must remain on the job, though they are not paid.
-But some workers have called out sick during past shutdowns, snarling flights.
+But staffing shortages during past shutdowns have snarled flights.

 The decision by 10 air traffic controllers to stay home in January 2019 helped end that shutdown.
 Their absence temporarily shut down travel at New York’s LaGuardia airport and caused delays at other major hubs, including in New Jersey, Philadelphia and Atlanta, driving Trump to agree to a temporary government funding measure.